ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 `swap_party_expand_done_signatures` are the aggregated signatures for each update transaction, for the post-Expansion state.
 Each entry corresponds to an update transaction.
-Not update transactions are recreated in the Expansion Phass; only recreated update transactions have a valid entry in this array, and entries corresponding to update transactions that are not recreated are all 0s.
+Not all update transactions are recreated in the Expansion Phass;
+only recreated update transactions have a valid entry in this array, and entries corresponding to update transactions that are not recreated are all 0s.

 Receivers of this message MUST validate the following: